-- FUE is done for people who will never need more than approx. 4000 grafts (8000 hairs) in a lifetime, because if we take out more than that with the FUE technique we will thin out the back and sides too much.
-We are limited in FUE to a maximum of 2600 grafts (5200 hairs) in one day
+FUE is done for people who will never need more than approx. 4000 grafts (8000 hairs) in a lifetime, because if we take out more than that with any FUE technique we will thin out the back and sides too much (we see this problem from overseas cheap transplants, you know which country that is ! ).

-- People wanting to wear their hair very short on sides and back
+People wanting to wear their hair very short on sides and back in future.